Jbleezy/BO2-Reimagined/README.md

 * Dual wield last stand weapon is switched to when ammo is only in left clip
 * Decreased friendly player overhead name fade out time from 1.5 seconds to 0.25 seconds
 * Removed enemy player overhead name fade in time
+* Fixed being able to open doors when player is not valid
 * Fixed view model, player models, and zombie models flickering when there are many players and zombies nearby
 * Fixed last stand vision being changed when another player downs
 * Fixed certain player anims